jasonleyser/slate-for-chrome/README.md

 # Setup
 1. Get your free [Slate API key](https://slate.host/_)
-2. Open the `Slate` extension from the toolbar
+2. Open the `Slate` Chrome extension from the toolbar
 3. Click on the top right `gear icon`
 4. Enter your API key and click `save`

 Done!
-You can start uploading.
+You can start uploading now.

 ![screenshot](https://i.ibb.co/sJDqh6h/GALLERY-3.png)